The doctoral program in clinical psychology at the University of British Columbia is accredited by the Canadian Psychological Association.

 Over the past five years, one doctoral student left the program before obtaining the Ph.D., and one master’s student left the program before obtaining the MA.
 Both these students decided to enroll in a different type of graduate program that better suited their needs.
 In addition, one student completed the MA but, on the recommendation of the clinical faculty, did not apply to our PhD program.

-Recruitment fellowships, the most common type of support offered to incoming graduate students, are $17,500 for one year.
+Recruitment fellowships, the most common type of support offered to incoming graduate students, were $17,500 for one year (in 2023).
 Teaching assistantships pay $11,578 for MA students and $12,032 for Ph.D. students for 12 hours/week over the course of two semesters; partial TA positions are available.
-First-year tuition costs are $5,787.
+First-year tuition costs were $5,646 in 2023.

 Estimated costs of graduate studies at the MA level include tuition and student fees (including a transit pass) and basic medical/dental insurance.
 Graduate students will also require a personal laptop, which must be purchased at their own expense.
 In addition, students incur personal living expenses, which vary by lifestyle choices.